Tradition, Women's Rights and Circumcision in Guinea Bissau, Africa

 Initially a grant recipient in 2000, Ami Vitale was asked to update her work on the Fulani in 2011.
 The images in black and white are her original project, and the color images that follow are the culture revisited in 2011.

 The Fulani, who once crisscrossed the continent of Africa tending their precious herds of cattle, was a civilization known for its constant movement.
 This nomadic existence spun the threads of a rich social fabric of tradition and ritual that endures to this day.
-In the West African country of Guinea Bissau, the former nomads have settled in the village of Dembel Jumpora, become farmers and now struggle to adapt to a world that has rudely intruded upon them.
+In the West African country of Guinea Bissau, the former nomads have settled in a village, become farmers and now struggle to adapt to a world that has rudely intruded upon them.

 Unlike most other ethnic tribes in Guinea Bissau, the Fulani are Muslim.
 Village life is structured according to Islamic traditions including performing male and female circumcision, praying five times a day, following the Islamic calendar and practicing polygamy.